The author studied Economics at the Eisenhower School in Washington DC and Strategy at the Army's School of Advanced Military Studies.

 Confucius attempted to create virtuous citizens for the state of China.
 Mao also wanted a similar result, but in his quest for this, Mao created class warfare amongst the Chinese; something Confucius argued against.
 Confucius wanted people to work to improve their standing in society from where they found themselves through virtuous efforts and good government, in turn, would be held to account by this informed and dedicated civic citizen.

 Mao felt different; his class warfare effort aligned him with the much more populous proletariat.
 He also understood, when the time came, he would not have to be accountable to this poor and powerless base.
 Although both wanted to establish social order, they wanted to achieve it in different ways.
 Confucius, as stated earlier, wanted to make the ideal citizen.
 Confucius taught that good citizens led to good governance.
 For him, it was about the ‘ideal’ man to make society prosper.
 In contrast, for Mao, it was about the ‘ideal’ government.
 The measure of a man is not the man, but rather the society, the government.
 Mao believed that the ‘ideal’ government was necessary to control man.
-Not a new idea; a very Hobbesian view that was closely knitted into Marxism and later into unique Chinese Communism (Maoism).
+This was not a new idea; it's a very Hobbesian view that was closely knitted into Marxism and later into unique Chinese Communism (Maoism).
 Strangely, the CCP came to embrace Confucius mostly due to a malevolent motive.

 Confucius taught that it was a citizen’s civic duty to acquiesce his will to the government to allow society to become safer and as a result society as a whole prospers.
 The CCP saw how useful such teaching was to put in line their vast, mostly uneducated, population.
 The CCP could have never imagined in their wildest dreams that Confucius’ own words could be used to manipulate its people.
-Deceitful; yes, but very effective and in the CCP it’s all about the end result.
+Deceitful, yes, but very effective and in the CCP it’s all about the end result.

 So, not different from how the Bible is misused by the unscrupulous to bring people to heel, the CCP used Confucius’ teachings and writings, actually seen by Mao as backward and anti-revolutionary, as another tool to bring the people under their control.
 Liberal CCP leaders came to the realization that Confucius could actually be useful after all.
 He could serve as an antidote against their overthrow.
 They effectively weaponized Confucian thought.